2017 Lean for Government Professional Development Day Ottawa

 Renée holds a Master’s Degree in Organization Development from Pepperdine University.
 Her clients throughout her career have included public, private and not-for-profit organizations working across a spectrum of challenges including leadership development, team dynamics, strategy, business planning, organizational effectiveness, culture, and large system change.
 Renée enjoys training for half marathons in beautiful Tacoma, cooking for friends and family, and exploring foreign cities.

 Darrell Damron has been a public servant in Washington state government for more than 25 years.
 He served as an enterprise Lean consultant in the Governor’s Office under two governors, creating Washington State’s Lean Expert Partnership Program.
 Through this program, more than 240 private-sector experts have given thousands of public servants advice, training, and coaching (at no cost to taxpayers) in using Lean principles and tools to make improvements throughout Washington State government.
 Prior to joining state government, Darrell served 6 years on active duty in the U.S. Marine Corps.
 Darrell enjoys kayaking and backpacking in the Pacific Northwest.

-At the heart of the Lean PD Day is Lean as the science of work: see work (by using visual management ‘kanban’, because in science you can’t measure what you can’t see), measure work (the simplest and most widely used measures are time and quality) and improve work every day (by collaboratively optimizing the flow of value to clients to make the flow faster, easier and cheaper).
+At the heart of the Lean PD Day is Lean as the science of work: see work (by using visual tools/management to see flow and what disrupts flow of value to clients such as maps or ‘kanban’, because in science you can’t measure what you can’t see), measure work (the simplest and most widely used measures are time and quality) and improve work every day (by collaboratively optimizing the flow of value to clients to make flow faster, easier and cheaper).

 2016 Lean for Government Professional Development Day Ottawa (Lean PD Day)